ember-learn/handbook/github-workflow.md

 ### Guidelines for merging PRs

 Each project may choose to enforce up-to-date branches as a requirement on GitHub, or not.
-However, some basic guidelines apply if it is not enforced.
+For fast-paced projects like the Ember.js Guides, this requirement is turned off, however, that means it's up to the maintainers to follow these guidelines.

-For major updates (PRs that change multiple lines or formatting), the PR should be made up-to-date with `master` before merge.
+For major updates (PRs that change multiple lines or formatting), the PR should be made up-to-date with `master` before merging.
 This can either be done by a contributor or a maintainer.
 It's always ok to ask for someone to do this.

 For small fixes (typos, changes to one sentences, etc), an up-to-date branch is not required for merging.
-This is to speed up maintainer tasks, since you would otherwise have to wait for the whole test suite to run before merging.
+This is to speed up maintainer tasks, since you would otherwise have to wait for the whole test suite to run before merging small things, one at a time.

-Maintainers should use their best judgement about whether to update a branch before merging.
+Maintainers should use their best judgement to manage merges.
 CI will catch truly broken code things, but only we can make sure that prose doesn't get jumbled.